MlWoo/Load-Data-In-Torch-by-Buffer-Queue/README.md

 2. LMDB-torch(https://github.com/eladhoffer/lmdb.torch)
 3. tunnel(https://github.com/zhangxiangxiao/tunnel)

+#How to create LMDB
+using the CreateLMDBs.lua(https://github.com/eladhoffer/ImageNet-Training).
+In order to load data more efficiently, it's better to turn off the compressed flag in Config.lua.
+You'd better to replace "float" to "byte" in line 28 of CreateLMDBs.lua.

 #Explanation
 config.lua and opts.lua are used to configure parameters of your model or data.

-LMDBProvider.lua provides interfaces to access LMDB and wrap the data and method into a torch class.
+LMDBProvider.lua provides interfaces to access LMDB and wraps the data and method into a torch class.

-model.lua provides interfaces to create the model which includes network and optimizer, and wrap the data and method into a torch class.
+model.lua provides interfaces to create the model which includes network and optimizer, and wraps the data and method into a torch class.

 main.lua has a clear procedure to train network.
 Producer and consumer threads are coroutine by judging the vector (buffer queue) is full or empty.